Adolescence

 How can bullying be defined and what are its characteristics?

-- Intentionality: it is a deliberately enacted behavior towards one or more individuals towards whom aggression is directed;
+- Intentionality: it is a behavior intentionally carried out towards one or more people against whom aggression is exercised;

-- Power imbalance: aggression is exercised due to a power imbalance that can be determined by the social position of the victim(s) or their isolation.
-Isolation is also one of the most frequent damages of bullying;
+- Power imbalance: aggression is exercised thanks to an imbalance of power which may be determined by the social position of the victim(s) or by their isolation.
+Isolation is also one of the most frequent harms of bullying;

-- Repetition: bullying acts are repeated over an indefinite period, which contributes to reinforcing the victim(s)’ sense of uncertainty.
+- Repetition: bullying acts are repeated over an indefinite period, which helps reinforce the victim(s)’ sense of uncertainty.

-Regarding the power imbalance, it is crucial to note that the phenomenon involves not only the aggressor and the victim but also the active or passive participation of a social group to which both bully and victim belong.
+Regarding the power imbalance, it is crucial to note that the phenomenon does not involve only the aggressor and the victim but entails the participation, active or passive, of a social group to which both the bully and the victim belong.

 What are the types of bullying?

-- Direct: there is a direct relationship between bully and victim;
+Two main types of bullying are generally distinguished: direct and indirect.- Direct: occurs when there is a direct relationship between the bully and the victim;

-- Indirect: when the victim is affected through attacks on reputation, slander, and similar actions.
+- Indirect: when the victim is targeted, for example, through attacks on reputation, slander, and similar actions.

-In addition, studies distinguish at least four main types of bullying:
+Additionally, studies identify at least four main types of bullying:

-- Verbal bullying: manifested in insults and other verbal expressions;
+- Verbal bullying: expressed through insults and other verbal expressions;

-- Physical bullying: manifested in acts of direct physical violence of varying intensity;
+- Physical bullying: manifested through direct physical violence of varying intensity;

-- Social bullying: exclusion of the victim from group social life;
+- Social bullying: involves excluding the victim from the social life of the group;

 - CyberbullyingCyberbullying is the enactment via the internet of behaviors...
-More: a more recent term including all bullying phenomena carried out online.
-Due to its growing impact, it is increasingly considered a major phenomenon rather than just a type.
+More: a more recent term, including all forms of bullying carried out via the web.
+Due to its growing prevalence, it is increasingly considered a major phenomenon rather than just a type.

 What is cyberbullying?

 Cyberbullying is a form of bullying that occurs through digital and technological means.
-It is particularly insidious because it can target the victim 24/7, even when they are in the safety of their home.
+It is particularly insidious because it can harass the victim 24/7, even when they are safe at home.

-- Online harassment: repeated sending of offensive, threatening, or intimidating messages via social media, email, messaging apps
+- Online harassment: repeated sending of offensive, threatening, or intimidating messages via social media, email, or messaging

-- Digital defamation: spreading gossip, embarrassing photos or videos on social networks or messaging apps
+- Digital defamation: spreading rumors, embarrassing photos, or videos on social networks or messaging apps

-- Identity theft: creating fake profiles in the victim’s name to socially damage them
+- Identity theft: creating fake profiles in the victim’s name to socially harm them

-- Exclusion: intentional removal of the victim from online groups or class chats
+- Exclusion: intentionally excluding the victim from online groups or class chats

 - Non-consensual sexting: sharing intimate images or videos of the victim without their consent